 Three beds planted, watered, and good for the growing.

-The day was about the Midtown School Garden and the Missouri Department of Agriculture's 10,000 Gardens Challenge, a program to, and we quote, "encourage Missourians to get their hands dirty" by making gardens.
-Jon Hagler, the agency's director, was there, and listen, you'd like this guy.
-He's for real.
-He told us about one of the kids telling him, "If you're good at growing things, can you grow some ice cream sandwiches?"
+The day was all about the Midtown School Garden and the Missouri Agriculture Department's 10,000 Gardens Challenge, a program to "encourage Missourians to get their hands dirty" by making gardens.
+Jon Hagler, the agency's director, was present, and likable to the max.
+He said one of the kids told him, "If you're good at growing things, can you grow us some ice cream sandwiches?"

 Hagler gave a moving, funny, inspiring talk about how we're not far removed from our farm roots and how if we get back to the soil it just might make for a better world.
 We thought he was dead on, and after his remarks he met, made time for, and chatted amiably with just about everybody.

-The Missouri Department of Agriculture had a booth going to pass out info and also present were several of their people, who impressed us no little with their obvious sincerity and good humor and obvious desire to, well, do real good in this world.
+The Department of Agriculture had a booth for passing out info and meeting folks.
+We met several of their people and were very impressed with their sincerity, good humor, and obvious desire to, well, do real good in this world.

 Exactly ow the Midtown School Garden works.
 Check the mission statement at bottom of the sign.
 They're not kidding.
 This day and this event were so good and so filled with heart that we left feeling that, what do you know, we have a future after all, we Americans.